Ah, summer. A time for lazy evening walks, for enjoying the smell of fresh-mown grass, for gazing up on clear, starry nights.

 Cold Strawberry Soup

-Another great summer soup recipe comes to us from our own Chef Todd Schrage.
-Todd is our in-house chef and has shared his most requested summer dish: cold strawberry soup, a deliciously refreshing summer meal.
+Another great summer soup recipe is one of the most requested summer dishes from The Esquiline's kitchen: cold strawberry soup, a deliciously refreshing summer meal.

-For the complete recipe and instructions, as well as ideas for other summertime dishes, read our blog, Chef Todd's Most Requested Recipe.
+For the complete recipe and instructions, as well as ideas for other summertime dishes, read our blog, The Most Requested Recipe at The Esquiline.